marksitko/laravel-unsplash/test.md

 $ composer require marksitko/laravel-unsplash
 ```

-The package provides package discovery and Laravel will automatically register the service provider and facade.
-If you want add it manually you have to do it provide in your `config/app.php`
+The package provides package discovery and Laravel will automaticly register the service provider and facade.
+If you want add it manually you have to do it provide in you `config/app.php`

 **Service provider**
 ``` php